Juvenile Justice Consulting & Family Advisory

 Operational Gap Analysis

-We translate audit findings into a prioritized gap map, distinguishing immediate compliance risks from systemic operational issues.
+We translate audit findings into a prioritized gap map, distinguishing mandatory 6VAC35 standards (100% compliance required) from non-critical items.
 You receive a written report with a clear, ranked list of what needs to change and in what order.

 R